VOLUNTEER APPLICATION FORM

 Welcome to Bedrock Radio.

-We set up your Bedrock IT account and get you logged in, this will include your very own Bedrock account, email and give you access to the members SharePoint.
+We set up your Bedrock IT account and get you logged in.
+This will give you your very own Bedrock login for access to emails and resources on our members SharePoint.

-If you’re coming on-air with us, we will put you through our studio training, covering everything from our formats, regulations, presentation and how to operate our equipment.
+If you’re coming on-air with us – You’ll need to be able to make a commitment to hosting a regular radio show. – Then we put you through our studio training, covering everything from our formats, regulations, presentation and how to operate our how to use our equipment.

-Tip: If you are listening regularly, you will be able to pick up some of the studio training faster.
+Tip: If you listen regularly, you will be able to pick up parts the studio training faster.

 Application Form